aled1027/rust_med/README.md

 ### Frontend (Sveltekit)

 The frontend is a sveltekit app and located at `frontend/`.
+The app is a typical, static sveltekit app that's currently configured to run in prerendered mode, although that may change in the future.

-The command `npm run dev` is configured to stream updates of the UI to the build directory, so updates made to the code files are reflected in the tauri app when it's run in dev mode.
+The Tauri app uses whatever is in the `frontend/build` directory, so while you could develop as a typical app with `cd frontend && npm run dev`, you can always get live updates in the native Tauri app with `npm run dev` from the root of the repo.
+The major differences are that functionality may be limited in the web-only version because it doesn't have the rust backend and updates will be slower to take effect in the Tauri version.